- Fishing in inland waters must be by angling with a hook and line or rod and reel. (See exceptions for nongame fish)

 Virginia Game Fish

 It is unlawful to stock any species of fish into the inland waters of Virginia without first obtaining written approval from the Department (private ponds excepted).
-Also, blue catfish and their hybrids cannot be stocked in privately owned ponds and lakes.
+Also, blue catfish and their hybrids, as well as spotted bass, cannot be stocked in privately owned ponds and lakes.

 Trout As Bait

-Lick Creek, Bear Creek, Hungry Mother Creek, Susong Branch, Mumpower Creek, and Timbertree Branch
+Lick Creek, Bear Creek, Susong Branch, Mumpower Creek, Timbertree Branch, and Streams and Their Tributaries That Flow Into Hungry Mother Lake

-It shall be unlawful to use seines, nets, or traps to take fish in Lick Creek in Smyth and Bland Counties, Bear Creek and Hungry Mother Creek (above Hungry Mother Lake) in Smyth County, Laurel Creek and tributaries upstream of the Highway 16 Bridge in Tazewell and Bland Counties, Susong Branch and Mumpower Creek in Washington County and the City of Bristol, and in Timbertree Branch in Scott County.
+It shall be unlawful to use seines, nets, or traps to take fish in Lick Creek in Smyth and Bland counties, Bear Creek in Smyth County, and streams and their tributaries that flow into Hungry Mother Lake in Smyth County, Laurel Creek and tributaries upstream of the Highway 16 Bridge in Tazewell and Bland counties, Susong Branch and Mumpower Creek in Washington County and the City of Bristol, and in Timbertree Branch in Scott County.

 Mechanical lure launchers may not be used within 600 yards below Buggs Island Dam.